 The athlete’s parade is Tuesday, January 8 at 6:30 p.m. at the Conference Center and ends at Lake Placid’s Mid’s Park on Main Street.
 Included in the parade are heads of delegations, athletes, ICWG committee members, and representatives from each city.
 At 7:45 p.m., a fireworks display begins over Mirror Lake.
 Main Street will be closed to traffic during the parade.

 All the competitions are open to the public and are free, with the exception of the freestyle and snowboarding events, which require a Whiteface Mountain lift ticket.
 Competitions take place Monday, January 7 – Thursday January 10.
-Visit LakePlacid2019.com for a complete schedule.
+Visit LakePlacid2019.com – This link opens in a new browser tab for a complete schedule.

 Support for the International Children’s Winter Games 2019 is provided by Market NY through the I LOVE NY/New York State’s Division of Tourism as a part of the Regional Economic Development Council awards.